 To Reserve the Pavilion in French Park

 Please be aware of the following rules and regulations before reserving specific areas (see below) of French Park.
-Though the Park is open from dawn to dusk, reserved events may be permitted until 10:00 PM.
+Though the Park is open from dawn to dusk, booked events may be permitted until 10:00 PM.
 The French Park Trustees reserve the right to approve or deny a reservation request.

-Find the French Park Reservation Form and calendar of French Park Pavilion Booked Dates for 2022 on this page under Helpful Documents.
-If you have questions on available dates or confirm a booked date, please call 413-528-0182 ext 17 before sending in your form.
+Download the French Park Reservation Form (PDF) and the calendar of French Park Pavilion Booked Dates for 2023 (PDF).
+If you have questions on available dates or to confirm a booked date, please call 413-528-0182 ext 17 before sending in your form.
 Reservations for the use of the Pavilion are unavailable from October 15 to mid-April.

 - Reservation requests for the Pavilion and the bandstand must be made to the Town Hall Office Administrator for events such as birthdays, anniversaries, weddings, reunions, etc.

 - Reservation requests for the Little League Field, volleyball court, horse ring, basketball court, tennis court, or the Babe Ruth ball field must be made to the Town Hall Office Administrator.